Explanation of Course Numbers

 Topic announced in the Schedule of Classes may be repeated for credit provided the topic differs.

 ARAB 3201.
-Intensive Intermediate Arabic II.
+Intensive Advanced Arabic: Mass Media.
 6 Credits.

 Continuation of ARAB 2201.
 Accelerated learning of Arabic skills in speaking, listening, reading, and writing at the intermediate/advanced level of proficiency in culturally appropriate contexts.
 Prerequisites: ARAB 2201.

 Authentic scripted and audiovisual materials from various contemporary Arab media outlets including television and radio newscast and cultural programs, newspaper and magazine articles, and the Internet.
 Prerequisites: ARAB 3001 or ARAB 3301; or permission of the instructor.